reframejs/reframe/readme.md

 In the Node.js ecosystem, big monoliths don't survive.
-Node.js is a rapidly evolving ecosystem while big monoliths have proven incapable of adapting to new technologies.
+Node.js is a rapidly evolving ecosystem while big monoliths have proven incapable of adopting new technologies.

 Instead of being a big monolith,
 Reframe is based on do-one-thing-do-it-well tools.
-This fundamentally different approach enables Reframe to adopt the technologies of tomorrow and enables you to replace any technology with another one that better fit your use case.
+This fundamentally different approach enables Reframe to adopt the technologies of tomorrow and enables you to replace any technology with another one that better fits your use case.

 We call this approach the [Zero-LOC framework](/zero-loc-framework.md).